 DIY Acne Reducing Treatments

-Sea Salt with Green Tea
+2. Sea Salt with Green Tea

 Green tea has been shown to reduce excess production of oil by 50 percent, and meanwhile it has antibacterial properties which kill the bacteria which causes acne.

 Alternatively, you can pour an equal amount of green tea and sea salt into a spray bottle, keep in the fridge and spray onto your neck and face with your eyes closed.
 Leave in place for ten minutes before washing off.

 There are several ways to use aspirin to cure acne, but usually, it involves using crushes or powdered aspirin mixed with a tablespoon of warm water to form a paste, and then applying it to the affected area, leaving it in place for around 15 minutes before rinsing.

 How To Prevent It

 Avoiding wearing turtlenecks, scarves and tight shirts with collars which could aggravate and irritate the neck skin is advisable, and checking the labels on any products like moisturizers, soaps, cleansers and cosmetics to ensure that they are non-comedogenic and oil free is also important to check that they won’t cause sebum to be over-produced promoting acne development.